The Foundation of Flavor

 A staple in the U.S., onions are an aromatics superstar.
 High concentrations of allyl sulfides in onions do double duty fighting heart disease and cancer.
 Onions are a good source of inulin (for a healthy gut), vitamin C, fiber, folate and manganese.
 Enjoy sweet onions raw in salads and the pungent ones in stews, sauces or roasted.

 Traditionally used in Europe to sweeten desserts before sugar became widely available, parsnips are available year-round but are sweetest after a frost.
 Roast and caramelize parsnips to bring out their natural sweetness.
 Smaller roots are most flavorful and tender.
-Good source of vitamin C, folate and fiber.
+Parsnips are a good source of vitamin C, folate and fiber.

 Native to Central and South America, bell peppers come in a range of colors.
 Green peppers ripen to red and become sweeter.
-At 30 calories, one red pepper delivers a day's worth of vitamins A and C — a great choice for healthy skin and immune function.
+At 30 calories, one red pepper delivers a day's worth of vitamins A and C — a great choice to keep healthy skin and support immune function.
 Roast, stir-fry or enjoy peppers raw.

 Traditionally used to flavor French sauces, shallots flaunt a flavor that's between onion and garlic.
 Shallots may be cooked whole, oven roasted or finely chopped to season salad dressings.
-Good source of vitamin C, vitamin B6 and manganese.
+Shallots are a good source of vitamin C, vitamin B6 and manganese.